rainbowdesign/OxygenNotIncluded-Mods/README.md

     - Improves the Autosweeper to have super range.
 A different but more balanced version is included in the Exciting World Mod.
     - Auto Sweeper can go through tiles.
+    - Please note the Mod can be a performance hog.

 - **Recommended Quality of Life Mods from other Sources**